pbleser-oc/opencloud/docs/adr/0001-simple-multi-tenancy-using-a-single-opencloud-instance.md

 ## Decision Outcome

+### Chosen option: Option 1 - Tenant ID as a new property of the CS3 UserId

 As part of the OIDC Connect Authentication OpenCloud will receive a tenant id via the Access Token or Userinfo endpoint.
-When no shared LDAP server is available OpenCloud will store the tenant id as part of the autoprovionsing process.
-Either as via a per-tenant subtree (e.g. 'ou=tenantid,dc=example,dc=com') or as an addtional user attribute.
-When a shared LDAP server is available the tenant id must be available there either as a separate attribute of the user or as part of the DN (i.e. separate per tenant subtrees).

-More details TBD.
-Depending on which option we choose from the above list.

-~~The CS3 API needs to be extended to support the tenant id.
-This will require adding a new (optional if possible) field to the User Object (or the UserId inside the User Object).
-When requesting users reva needs to assure that only user objects of the same tenant as the requesting user are returned.~~
+For the initial implementation it is assume that OpenCloud has read access to a shared LDAP server, that contains all users of all tenants.
+Users in LDAP will have a the tenant id as an dedicated attribute.

+### Implementation Steps

+* Extend the CS3 UserId with a new property "tenantId"
-When creating a share there is a check in place that verifies that the sharer and all sharees are part of the same tenant.
+* Adapt the `users` service` to only return users that are part of the same tenant

-### Positive Consequences:

-* All opencloud service are shared by all tenants, no per-tenant service required
-* little changes to the internal APIs

-### Negative consequences:

-* no clear data separation
+* To cleanup technical debt and reduce code duplication the `cs3` users backend in the graph service is being improved so that is can fully replace the `LDAP` users backend for read operations.
+* The reva `share-provider` service only allow shares between users of the same tenant